lsky2061/sql_learning/README.md

 # Results

 I summarize the numberical results in the table below.
-The "Differnece" column in both cases is the number of firearm deaths minus the the more inclusive motor vehicle death column.
+The "Differenece" column in both cases is the number of firearm deaths minus the the more inclusive motor vehicle death column.

 ## WISQARS